EziGo96/Density-estimation-using-Affine-coupling-based-Normaling-Flows/README.md

 # Density-estimation-using-Affine-coupling-based-Normaling-Flows
-Demonstration of  Normalising Flow for Density Estimation
+Demonstration of Normalising Flow for Density Estimation using RealNVP model